🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Area 52

-You’re right to guess that CBDA is somehow connected to CBD — it’s CBD’s precursor.
-Unfortunately, CBDA has lived in CBD’s shadow since the 1960s, when cannabinoids were first discovered.
+You’re right to guess that CBDA is somehow connected to CBD — it’s CBD’s acidic form or precursor.
+Unfortunately, CBDA has lived in CBD’s shadow since the 1960s, when the major and minor cannabinoids, including their acidic compounds, were first discovered.

 However, scientists are now coming to realize they should’ve paid more attention to this novel cannabis compound.
 In this article, we’re going to explain exactly why.